ubern-mia/bme-labs/README.md

 # First session

 Welcome to our 3-week BioMedical Engineering (BME) Lab on medical image analysis.
-We will focus on "TBD"!
+We will focus on "A.I. for automated medical image classification"!

 See [here](/session01/README.md) for more instructions and details.